NBISweden/workshop-reproducible-research/docs/rmarkdown.md

 !!! tip
     Make it a practice to keep track of all input files and add them as parameters rather than hard-coding them later in the R code.

 * Next, take a look at the `dependencies`, `read_params`, and `read_data` chunks.
-They load the required packages, reads the parameters and stores them in R objects to be used later in the code, and reads the data in the counts file, the multiqc file, as well as fetches meta data from GEO.
+They 1) load the required packages, 2) reads the parameters and stores them in R objects to be used later in the code, and 3) reads the data in the counts file, the multiqc file, as well as fetches meta data from GEO.
 These chunks are provided as is, and you do not need to edit them.
 * Below these chunks there is some markdown text that contains the Supplementary Methods section.
 Note the use of section headers using `#` and `##`.
-* The `session_info` chunk prints information regarding R version and which packages and versions that are used.
-* Finally, there is a Supplementary Tables and Figures section.
+* Then there is a Supplementary Tables and Figures section.
 This contains four code chunks, each for a specific table or figure.
 Have a quick look at the code and see if you can figure out what it does.
 Don't worry if you can't understand everything.
+* Finally, there is a Reproducibility section which describes how the results in the report can be reproduced.
+The `session_info` chunk prints information regarding R version and which packages and versions that are used.
+We highly encourage you to include this chunk in all your R Markdown reports.
+It's an effortless way to increase reproducibility.
 * Now that you have had a look at the R Markdown document, it is time to Knit!
 We will do this from the R terminal (rather than pressing Knit).

 ```r